Programming & Data Processing

 - metrics

-Notice how the three <feature> elements become a YAML list automatically.
-This is the kind of structural detail that is easy to get wrong when converting by hand.
+See how the three <feature> elements become a YAML list automatically.
+That's the kind of structural detail that's easy to botch when you're converting by hand.

 Input XML: